History

 Prerequisites: HI-103 or HI-104

 The politics and economics of World War I; the pattern of restlessness between the wars in the rise of dictatorship in Germany, Italy, and Spain; the regimentation of economic control.
-[Applicable to the Global Studies Concentration.]
+Counts for Europe/United States in History major.

 Every 2-3 years.
 3 Credits